primefaces/primefaces/docs/15_0_0/core/clientwindow.md

 </faces-config>
 ```

-As it´s a replacement for the standard JSF-mechanism, make sure you dont have a `javax.faces.CLIENT_WINDOW_MODE` in your web.xml or configured to `none`.
+As it´s a replacement for the standard JSF-mechanism, make sure you dont have a `jakarta.faces.CLIENT_WINDOW_MODE` in your web.xml or configured to `none`.

 **Mojarra:**